 Although there are conditions where facial paralysis has resolved over time, and normal form and function of facial features progressively restore themselves, therapy or surgical treatment is often needed to reanimate the face.
 Facial paralysis reanimation surgery primarily seeks to restore symmetry to the smile.
 Associated procedures like eyelid surgery NJ can also be performed to establish eyelid closure and to fill areas were affected muscle atrophy has occurred.
 In facial reanimation surgery, our reconstructive surgeon will attempt to rebalance the smile by restoring function in the paralyzed area.
 In cases of partial or complete paralysis, functioning muscles may be moved into those regions with the goal of restoring balance and form.

 Reanimation In Depth

 Eyelid reanimation for the treatment of paralytic lagophthalmos: Historical perspectives and current applications of the gold weight implant

-Various facial reanimation procedures can be performed for treating patients with chronic facial nerve paralysis.
+Various facial reanimation procedures can be performed by the top plastic surgeon NYC for treating patients with chronic facial nerve paralysis.
 The radiologic imaging features of static and dynamic techniques are reviewed in this article with clinical correlation, including brow lift, eyelid weights and springs, gracilis free flaps, fascia lata grafts, temporalis flaps, and Gore-Tex suspension slings.
-Although the anatomic alterations resulting from facial reanimation surgery may not necessarily be the focus of the imaging examination, it is important to recognize such changes and be familiar with MR imaging compatibility of the associated implanted materials.
+Although the anatomic alterations resulting from facial reanimation surgery may not necessarily be the focus of the imaging examination by your eyelid plastic surgeon NJ, it is important to recognize such changes and be familiar with MR imaging compatibility of the associated implanted materials.
 Furthermore, imaging is sometimes used to specifically evaluate the postoperative results, such as vessel patency following free gracilis transfer.